 Nomination Procedure

-The Joyner Lecturer is selected by the Joyner Committee by 1 October each year.
+The Joyner Lecturer is selected by the Joyner Committee each year.
 EERI and SSA waive meeting registration fees for the Joyner Lecturer and provide travel funds to attend the Annual Meeting of each organization.
+For more information about the rules regarding this award, read our Honors Program Guide.

-The annual deadline for Joyner nominations is 30 June.
-Please submit nominations via email to awards@seismosoc.org.
+The annual deadline for Joyner nominations is 30 June 2024.
+Please submit the application to awards@seismosoc.org.

 About William B. Joyner